If you’re hoping to achieve first-page search rankings, you’ll need to build plenty of high-quality backlinks.

 301 redirects are often used when changing the location of web pages.
 If you’re moving a web page to a different location on your website, you can use a 301 redirect to retain the page’s search rankings.

-The 301 redirect is added to the page’s old location where it redirects users to the page’s new location.
-Shortened links function just like these conventional 301 redirects by passing all link equity.
+The 301 redirects are added to the page’s old location, where it redirects users to the page’s new location.
+Shortened links function just like these conventional 301 redirects bypassing all link equity.

 Google even used to offer a URL shortener.
 Known as goo.gl, the Mountain View company released it in December 2009 for use with Google Toolbar as well as Feedburner.

 In March 2019, Google discontinued the service.
-Being that goo.gl was operational for a decade, it’s safe to assume Google views URL shorteners favorably.
+Being that goo.gl was operational for a decade, it’s safe to assume Google views URL shorteners favourably.

 Tips on Using a URL Shortener and SEO

 - Choose a reputable and well-known URL shortener.
 If the URL shortener shuts down or experiences a technical problem with its servers, all your shortened links may stop working.